mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 .. image:: /images/brushes/Krita_Pixel_Brush_Settings_Mirror.png

-This allows you to mirror the Brush-tip with Sensors.
+This allows you to mirror the Brush tip with Sensors.

 Horizontal
     Mirrors the mask horizontally.